 Meet your guide and driver at your hotel lobby and start your city tour, that will give you a general idea of the Russian capital.

 Enjoy the panoramic drive along the embankment of the Moskva River and see a huge controversial statue of Peter the Great located right in the river; pass by the legendary Gorkiy Park and the White House, the seat of Russian government.
-During the day, you will also make several stops at the most picturesque places of the city, such as:
+During the day, you will also make several stops at the most picturesque places in the city, such as:

 You will finish the day with a visit to the Izmailovo Craft and Flea Market, an open-air wooden complex built in the old Russian style - the best place to get Russian gifts and souvenirs to take home.

 Almost every building in the historical centre of Moscow is associated with different events and celebrated personalities of Russian history and culture.
 You will see and hear the stories of the most popular places of the city:

 These are the places that make Moscow one of the most beautiful cities in Russia.

 Have a delicious lunch in one of the multiple downtown cafés/restaurants and continue the day with a tour of the Kremlin and the Armoury museum.

-The Kremlin used to be a fortress then the residence of the Russian tsars.
+The Kremlin used to be a fortress then the residence of the Russian tzars.
 After the Revolution of 1917 the USSR Government moved in it.
 Now it is the Russian President's seat and a unique cultural museum complex compromising palaces, cathedrals, and museums.

 The Kremlin is sure to reveal you some mysteries of the Russian state and soul.

-While touring the Kremlin, you will also visit the Armoury museum, famous for the Tsar's regalia such as jewellery crowns, orbs and sceptres, clothing of the Russian tsars and tsarinas, royal carriages, collection of arms and armour, gifts to the Russian Tsars from various countries of the West and the East, and the illustrious collection of Faberge Easter eggs.
+While touring the Kremlin, you will also visit the Armoury Museum, famous for the Tzar's regalia such as jewellery crowns, orbs and sceptres, clothing of the Russian tsars and tsarinas, royal carriages, collection of arms and armour, gifts to the Russian Tzars from various countries of the West and the East, and the illustrious collection of Fabergé Easter eggs.